stackbuilders/tutorials/tutorials/functional-full-stack/purescript-bridge/tutorial.md

 There has to be a way to do that automatically.

 Well, there is a way to do that.
 Can you see the `Generic` instances we have introduced somehow?
-We are going to leverage these instances for us.
-In fact, I have not invented this, the [Argonaut](https://github.com/purescript-contrib/purescript-argonaut) guys did it!
+We are going to take advantage of these instances.
+In fact, I have not invented this - the [Argonaut](https://github.com/purescript-contrib/purescript-argonaut) guys did it!
 They made some [Generic Argonaut-Aeson codecs](https://pursuit.purescript.org/packages/purescript-argonaut-generic-codecs/6.0.3/docs/Data.Argonaut.Generic.Aeson) which should make the frontend speak [Aeson](https://hackage.haskell.org/package/aeson) exactly the same way the backend does.

 The backend is already using generic encoding thanks to Template Haskell.
 The code that does the magic is: